Myelin Oligodendrocyte Glycoprotein Antibody Disease (MOGAD)

 2. Molecular Mimicry: Some pathogens have proteins resembling MOG.
 When the body fights the pathogen, it may inadvertently create antibodies that cross-react with MOG en.wikipedia.orgen.wikipedia.org.

-3. Genetic Susceptibility: Certain HLA genotypes may predispose individuals to autoimmune reactions against CNS antigens like MOG pmc.ncbi.nlm.nih.govuptodate.com.
+3. Susceptibility: Certain HLA genotypes may predispose individuals to autoimmune reactions against CNS antigens like MOG pmc.ncbi.nlm.nih.govuptodate.com.

 4. Environmental Triggers: Exposure to toxins or pollutants could alter immune regulation, facilitating the emergence of autoantibodies uptodate.comsciencedirect.com.